The Van (1996 film): Cast

+Production

+Filming took place in the North Dublin suburb of Kilbarrack, and at Ardmore Studios, Bray, Co.
+Wicklow.

 Reception

 Roger Ebert of the Chicago Sun-Times wrote: "When I saw The Van for the first time at the Cannes Film Festival in 1996, I felt it was the least of the three films, and I still do, but it was trimmed of about five minutes of footage after Cannes and, seeing it again a year later, I found it quicker and more alive.
-It is also the most thoughtful, in a way, and the ending has a poignancy and an unresolved quality that is just right: These disorganized lives would not fit into a neat ending".
+It is also the most thoughtful, in a way, and the ending has a poignancy and an unresolved quality that is just right: These disorganised lives would not fit into a neat ending".

-Rotten Tomatoes gave the film a score of 38% based on reviews from 21 critics.
+Rotten Tomatoes gave the film a score of 40% based on reviews from 20 critics.

 It opened in the UK on 29 November 1996 on 94 screens and finished in sixth place for the weekend with a gross of £204,447.